How it all came about

 - Western Power

-The Otterton Community has been superb raising over £14,000 through fundraising projects and events and the purchase of shares in the community shop.
-There are over 100 shareholders each with a minimum of one £10 share, though individual shareholders may have more shares.
+The Otterton Community raised over £14,000 through events and the purchase of shares in the community shop.
+There are over 100 shareholders each with a minimum of one £10 share.